In order to improve these services it is vitally important that the experiences and views of carers are listened to and acted upon.

 What do we do?

-- Provide you with the training and support you may need to help you represent your views and those of other carers to the health and social care authorities who commission and manage mental health services in Hertfordshire
+- Provide you with the training and support you may need to help you represent your views to the health and social care authorities who commission and manage mental health services in Hertfordshire

 - Provide you with the opportunity to meet and talk to other carers who have had similar experiences to your own